Koi no Tsubomi

-"Koi no Tsubomi" (恋のつぼみ / Bud of Love) is Koda Kumi's 31st solo under the Rhythm Zone label.
-It was the first single to bring in the new era after Best ~second session~.
-The single was released in CD and CD+DVD and charted at No. 2 on Oricon, selling over 140,000 copies in its first week and staying on the charts for twenty-one weeks.
-It became the highest selling song debut for a female artist, until Ayumi Hamasaki surpassed it with her single Blue Bird, which came out a month later on June 21.
+"Koi no Tsubomi" (Japanese: 恋のつぼみ) is a song recorded by Japanese singer Koda Kumi, serving as her 31st solo under Rhythm Zone.
+It was the first single to bring in the new era after Best: Second Session.
+The single was released in CD and CD+DVD and charted at number two on Oricon, selling over 140,000 copies in its first week and staying on the charts for 21 weeks.
+It became the highest selling song debut for a female artist, until Ayumi Hamasaki surpassed it with her single "Blue Bird", which came out a month later on June 21.

-Information
+Background and release

-Koi no Tsubomi is Japanese singer-songwriter Kumi Koda's thirtieth single under the Avex sub-label Rhythm Zone and first to kick off her Black Cherry era.
+"Koi no Tsubomi" is Japanese singer-songwriter Kumi Koda's thirtieth single under the Avex sub-label Rhythm Zone and first to kick off her Black Cherry era.
 The single charted No. 2 on the Oricon Weekly charts and remained on the charts for twenty-one weeks.
 The song managed to sell over one million copies in digital downloads, according to RIAJ.

-Koi no Tsubomi became the highest selling song debut for a female artist, until Ayumi Hamasaki surpassed it with her single Blue Bird.
+"Koi no Tsubomi" became the highest selling song debut for a female artist, until Ayumi Hamasaki surpassed it with her single "Blue Bird".
 However, Kumi would later reclaim the spot with her release of her next single, 4 Hot Wave.

-The song was used as the theme song to the Japanese drama Busu no Hitomi no Koishiteru (ブスの瞳に恋してる / In Love with the Eyes of an Ugly Girl), which starred SMAP's Goro Inagaki.
-The song was also used for the television commercial of the 2006 Pixar film Cars.